raspiblitz/raspiblitz/FAQ.md

 To verify that the download was actually signed by [rootzoll](https://keybase.io/rootzoll) you need to use GPG and import the following public key:

 ```
-curl --tlsv1.2 --proto =https https://keybase.io/rootzoll/pgp_keys.asc | gpg --import
+curl --tlsv1.2 --proto '=https' https://keybase.io/rootzoll/pgp_keys.asc | gpg --import
 ```

 Next, download the "signature file" for the SD card image.
 It's the same download link as for the image file - just added a `.sig` at the end.
-You should also always find the download link for the signature file in the README right below the image download link following the `SIGNATURE` link.
+You should also always find the download link for the signature file in the README right next to the image download link.

-If you know have all the three elements needed - the imported public key, the image signature and the image file itself - you can verify the download with:
+If you now have all the three elements needed - the imported public key, the image signature and the image file itself - you can verify the download with:

 ```
 gpg --verify [SIGNATURE-FILE] [IMAGE-FILE]
 ```

 As a result you should see a "good signature" message with a main fingerprint the same as you can find on the [keybase.io/rootzoll](https://keybase.io/rootzoll) that is ending on `1C73 060C 7C17 6461`.
-If that fingerprint is correct, the SD card image you downloaded is an original RaspiBlitz release.
+You should also see the sub-key fingerprint ending on `AA9D D1B5 CC56 47DA`, that is used at the moment to sign the sd card image.
+If those fingerprints shown correctly, the SD card image you downloaded is an original RaspiBlitz release.

+*You can ignore any warning about the key being 'not a trusted signature' or untrusted .. as long you see "good signature" and the correct main & sub fingerprints the download is valid.*

 ### What changed on every upgrade?